-Where your proposed development will involve a new building or the disturbance of ground within an Area of Archaeological Potential, an archaeological assessment will need to accompany your planning application.
+Where your proposed development will involve a new building or the disturbance of ground within an Area of Archaeological Potential, an archaeological assessment will need to be sent with your planning application.
 The information below provides further details about when an archaeological assessment is required, what information this document should include, how to submit it to us and where further information can be found.

 When is an archaeological assessment required?

-An archaeological assessment should accompany applications for developments that involve a new building or the disturbance of ground within an Area of Archaeological Potential.
+An archaeological assessment should be sent with applications for developments that involve a new building or the disturbance of ground within an Area of Archaeological Potential.

 The archaeological priority areas within Camden are as follows: